 Figure 12 shows again the same three panels, comparing the different simultaneity methods.
-Figure 12a, conventional SiZer, shows two clear modes, and a small fine scale feature near x = 20.
-This small feature is already seen to be spurious by the new row-wise SiZer map in Figure 12b.
+Figure 12b, conventional SiZer, shows two clear modes, and a small fine scale feature near x=20.
+This small feature is already seen to be spurious by the new Row-Wise SiZer map in Figure 12c.
 This time the effect of the global version is representative of many of the examples we have seen: the significant red and blue regions are somewhat eroded, but indicate essentially the same lessons.

-FIGURE 12: Full range of SiZer analyses of a flow cytometry data set.
-Figures 11a, b and c show conventional, row-wise and global SiZer versions, respectively.
+Figure 12: Full range of SiZer analyses of a flow cytometry data set.
+Figures 11a, b, c and d show family of smoothed curves, conventional, row-wise and global SiZer versions, respectively.